Skip to content

 greet("my_song");

-project_title and project_bpm set metadata for the project.
-You’ll replace the template code with your own music.
+project_title and project_bpm set metadata for the piece.
+Everything else is yours to replace with music.

 From inside the project directory (or any subdirectory), run: